ColterD/meowcoin-docker/multi-coin-refactor/AI_AGENT_ROADMAP.md

 - If you encounter ambiguity, blockers, or missing information, log it in the Query Log and propose a resolution.
 - Always keep documentation, onboarding, and test results up to date as you work.
 - Do not include or reference timelines, cost, or energy efficiency in this file or in future work.

+---
+**Note on Log Format:**
+All results, logs, and notes from Test Results & Validation Log, Change Log, and Query Log are now merged by day.
+For each area or topic (e.g., onboarding, feedback, monitoring, validation, security, secret management, queries, troubleshooting), only the single most detailed and informative entry is kept per day.
+This condensation rule now applies globally: in all logs, queries, and results throughout the file, only the most detailed and informative version is kept, and all others are removed unless truly distinct.
+If a query/answer is mostly represented in the Daily Logs, merge any duplications into the more detailed sentence and delete the others.
+This ensures the roadmap is maximally concise and information-dense, while preserving all critical information and traceability.
+See the [Daily Logs](#daily-logs) section for a chronological, per-day summary of all events, changes, and queries.
+Each entry is labeled by its original log type for traceability.
+The original log sections have been removed for clarity and maintainability.
+---

 # Quick Reference Summary
 | Area | Item | Status | Priority | Depends On |